loxjs/mono/packages/web3networks/README.md

 ### `validateNetwork(network, [isUpdate])`

-Validates the provided network configuration.
+Validates a network configuration.
+If validating for an update, only the provided fields are validated.

 **Parameters:**